 On these walks, the guides tell fascinating stories that celebrate the lives of black heroes and heroines who have long gone unrecognized, as well as those with familiar names.

-Stops along the tour include the final resting places of some of Atlanta’s black history pioneers, including:
+In past years, stops along the tour have included the final resting places of some of Atlanta’s black history pioneers, including:

 - Carrie Steele Logan, founder of Atlanta’s first orphanage for African American children